On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Supplementary material

 For the analysis, we only included years in which the proportion of missing data across all weather stations during the rainy season (May through September) did not exceed 10\%.
 The Shearwater A station had a proportion of missing data just below 10\% in a particular year.
 To verify whether any extreme weather events occurred on days with missing data, we consulted nearby stations.
 Since we found no evidence of such events, we did not exclude any additional years from the analysis.
-After preprocessing, datasets two and three comprised 43 yearly multivariate observations of extreme rainfall events.
+After preprocessing, Datasets~2 and 3 comprised 43 yearly multivariate observations of extreme rainfall events.
+Dataset 3 also includes the precipitation amount associated with each event.

-Table 2 presents the stations used datasets 2 and 3 of the Section~5 data illustration.
-Note that the Baddeck, Liverpool Big Falls and Yarmouth weather station locations were moved in 2000, 1940 and 1940 respectively; this explains their two climate identification numbers.
-Table~3 displays the number of clustered events per station.
+To support the assumption of independence across years, we examined both the Ljung-Box test and the empirical autocorrelation function (ACF).
+The Ljung-Box test, computed using the rule-of-thumb lag choice for nonseasonal data $\lfloor\min(10, 43/5)\rfloor=8$ yields non-significant $p$-values ($p>0.05$) for all stations.
+Figure~\ref{fig:acf} presents the ACFs for each station.
+Taken together, the ACFs and Ljung-Box test indicate the absence of meaningful temporal autocorrelation, supporting the assumption that annual counts may be treated as independent.